Shopify/polaris/src/components/SettingToggle/README.md

 <!-- content-for: web -->

 The setting toggle component is implemented as an HTML `<button>`.
-The current label should convey what will happen when the button is pressed.
+The current label should convey what happens when the button is pressed.

 To learn more about button accessibility, see the [button component](/components/actions/button).